CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex01_Explore_Purview_Audit.md

 ## Task 3: Generate some auditable activity, then submit a search

-Because search results appear on a delay, you'll create activity now and submit a search to review later.
-This "submit and revisit" pattern is exactly how the wait is managed.
+In this task you'll generate an auditable activity and submit an audit search to find the activity later after the logs are available.

 1. In the **Microsoft Purview portal**, select **Settings** (⚙️) from the top-right corner.